sailscastshq/docs.sailscasts.com/docs/inertia-sails/responses.md

 - **inertiaRedirect.js** - Handles Inertia redirects

 If you used `create-sails`, these are already set up.
 Otherwise, copy them from the [boring-stack templates](https://github.com/sailscastshq/boring-stack/tree/main/templates).

+## Validation and Error Responses

+Boring Stack templates usually also include:

+- **badRequest.js** - Delegates to `sails.inertia.handleBadRequest()` for validation errors
+- **serverError.js** - Delegates to `sails.inertia.handleServerError()` for the development error modal and production fallback
+- **expired.js** - Handles expired links and similar one-off flows

+These responses can live beside standard Sails responses.
+In hybrid apps, keep Sails' normal EJS `404` and `500` handling for non-Inertia routes.
+Add custom `notFound` or `forbidden` responses only when the app needs those errors to render as Inertia pages for Inertia requests.